The Path to Ordained Ministry

 5. The priest shares summary of letter with the vestry or bishop’s committee.

-6. If the vestry/bishop’s committee decides to nominate the seeker for Holy Orders they complete a Nomination to Postulancy form (currently Form 1) [Should form indicate order?].
+6. If the vestry/bishop’s committee decides to nominate the seeker for Holy Orders, they sign and complete Form 1, the Nomination to Postulancy.
+Form 1

 7. The Bishop reviews the nomination and makes a decision on whether or not to approve the nomination and invite the applicant to BACOM.